mr5z/MvvmEssentials/README.md

 ## Resource Cleanup (IDisposable)

-All ViewModels (`PageViewModel`, `TabViewModel`, `PopupViewModel`) implement `IDisposable`.
+All ViewModels (`PageViewModel`, `TabViewModel`, `FlyoutViewModel`, `PopupViewModel`) implement `IDisposable`.
 When a page is unloaded, the library automatically disposes its ViewModel via the DI scope.

 To clean up resources, override `OnDispose()` in your ViewModel: